Octupolar test of general relativity: Results and conclusions

-It is a pleasure to thank K G Arun, who suggested this problem to me, encouraged me to pursue it, and for comments on the draft.
+\acknowledgments This material is based upon work supported by the NSF’s LIGO Laboratory, which is a major facility fully funded by the National Science Foundation (NSF).
+The author is grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants No. PHY-0757058 and No. PHY-0823459.
+It is a pleasure to thank K. G. Arun, who suggested this problem to me, encouraged me to pursue it, and for comments on the draft.
 The author is grateful to A. Gupta, S. Kastha, and B. S. Sathyaprakash for invaluable discussions and/or comments on the manuscript.
 We thank M. Saleem for critical reading of the manuscript and providing useful comments.
 We also thank P. Saini, S. A. Bhat, and P. D. Roy for comments on the manuscript.
-We are thankful to N. J. McDaniel and S. Datta for valuable discussions.
-P.M. acknowledge the support of the Core Research Grant CRG/2021/004565 of the Science and Engineering Research Board of India and a grant from the Infosys foundation.
+We are thankful to N. J. McDaniel, A. Laddha, and S. Datta for valuable discussions.
+P.M. acknowledge the support of the Core Research Grant No. CRG/2021/004565 of the Science and Engineering Research Board of India and a grant from the Infosys foundation.
 This research has made use of data obtained from the Gravitational Wave Open Science Center (www.gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
 Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN), and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.
 This manuscript has the LIGO preprint number {\tt P2300150}.
+Analyses in this paper made use of NumPy~\cite{Numpy2011}, SciPy~\cite{Scipy2020}, IPython~\cite{IPython2007}, Matplotlib~\cite{Matplotlib2007}, Corner~\cite{corner}, Jupyter~\cite{Jupyter}, Seaborn~\cite{Seaborn} software packages.